Bodera/learnPath_C/Pointers/README.md

 # C programming - Pointers

-Course taught by Huw Collingbourne, it's expected that the student is already familiar with the basic C language syntax.
+Course taught by __Huw Collingbourne__, it's expected that the student is already familiar with the basic C language syntax.
 We will learn:

 - What pointers are and how we can use them
 - Understand the concept of memory addresses and indirection (dereference)